Jean-Louis Sbille

 Jean-Louis Sbille (14 March 1948) is a Belgian-French-speaking artist, radio and television producer, actor and writer.

 Career

 In the mid-70s, with the graphic designer and art director, Marc Borgers they created RUPTZ, an art video and performance group.
 From 1977 to 1981 he published the new wave art magazine Soldes Fins de Séries.
 He has published novels for youth, poetry, dramatic works and screenplays for television Ici Bla Bla.

-He produces a lot of cultural, musical and youth radio and TV shows on RTBF, the French-speaking Belgian radio and television organization.
+He produces cultural, musical and youth radio and TV shows on RTBF, the French-speaking Belgian radio and television organization.